CONP Portal | Share

 This upload procedure requires some technical knowledge (GitHub, git, git-annex) and an account on GitHub, but offers some useful options and flexibility in data-hosting location.

-The CONP datasets are managed using DataLad, a tool built on git and git-annex for managing digital objects such as datasets.
+CONP datasets are managed using DataLad, a tool built on git and git-annex for managing digital objects such as datasets.
+Further information and tutorials are available here.

 Important notes: